-For those who are looking to put their shooting skills to the test, one of the greatest ways to prove your overall marksmanship is in 3-gun competitions.
+If you want to put your shooting skills to the test, one of the greatest ways to prove your marksmanship skills is in 3-Gun competitions.

-While many types of competitive shooting will require expertise in a particular shooting discipline, 3-gun competitions require a shooter to become proficient with multiple guns and shooting unique target presentations that are designed to push a shooter’s skills to their limit.
+While many types of competitive shooting require expertise in a particular shooting discipline, 3-Gun competitions require proficiency with multiple guns.
+These fast-paced competitions provide unique target presentations designed to push a shooter’s skills to the limit.

 In a game where fractions of a second matter and a single missed shot could mean the difference between victory and defeat, it’s foolish to ignore the advantages the best 3 gun scope will give you.

 If you’re in a hurry and don't have time for the details, here are our best rated 3 Gun Scopes:

 - 1Aimpoint Patrol Rifle Optic (PRO) - Best Red Dot for 3-Gun